 If you're itching to use Apple Fitness Plus but lack the hardware to match, check out the best Apple Watch deals.
 Me?
 I had my Apple Watch Series 6 ready to go.

-Also, Apple Fitness Plus is mostly a video-based program, so you'll likely want a screen for watching classes, unless you're using Time to Walk.
+Also, Apple Fitness Plus is mostly a video-based program, so you'll likely want a screen for watching classes, unless you're using Time to Walk or Time to Run.
 An iPhone is fine, but you might be able to follow along better if you use an iPad or Apple TV 4K.
 I used all three and found the iPad Air useful for cycling workouts, while my 55-inch TV display is better for HIIT, dancing and yoga.

 That’s not all — there's equipment you might need depending on the kind of workouts you favor.
 At the very least, one of the best yoga mats is useful for floor-based exercise.
 If you have any of the best treadmills or best exercise bikes, you can take advantage of more classes, too.